terra-campaigns/arrival/campaign/arrival/_arrivalNotions.md

 ## parking lot

-- [ ] Seraphic engines: only Acrisae and Turnskull have them, but they haven't built them
-- [ ] part 2 closes with the nots of brezal paths in linhe undone
 - [ ] part 3 closes with impeding The Void to become one with the engine of Hincland and achieve divine supremacy (GB200)
 - [ ] but being incarnate The Void was afraid.
 As he grew in malice his power passed into the creatures of evil and he become more earth bound - The Void after having a body.
 - [ ] some spirit of great power that takes human form and accompanied a mortal
-- [ ] Intrigue / sabotage in Olivepia
 - [ ] Competing groups trying to retrieve something from somewhere
 - [ ] Later faction: knights of the restless (https://www.gmbinder.com/share/-L8JrLtObw8AvcFw4JcW)
 - [ ] offer dark gift when the angel hound is saved